Cooking Science – Times For Smoking Brisket

 3. Prepare and Control the Temperature of the Meat Smoker

 During this entire process, you should keep an eye on your powered thermostat in order to make sure that the temperature is optimal.
-In addition, you should have a good understanding of your cooker or smoker.
+In addition, you should have a good understanding of your type of smoker or cooker (a pellet grill?
+Electric smoker?).

 In particular, it's important to know where its hot spots are, how long it takes to reach a stable temperature and how well it is able to maintain said temperature.

 Light up the wood so the device begins gaining temperature.
-For fuel, you can use a combination of charcoal and wood.
-Hickory, pecan and oak are good options, but you can use whatever you want.
+The best wood for fuel is a combination of charcoal and wood.
+Hickory, pecan and oak are good options, but you can use whatever you want for the smoke flavor you want to get.
 Get your smoker or grill to be running at 250 to 275 degrees.

 Once it gets there, keep the temperature stable for a few minutes.
 The goal is to keep it slightly higher than it should be until the meat goes in.